 What is the Goldendoodle?

-The Goldendoodle is another designer dog breed that uses a Poodle and a Golden Retriever.
+The Goldendoodle is another designer dog breed; it’s a cross between a Poodle and a Golden Retriever.
 You typically get that beautiful golden long hair mixed with Poodle curls and the result is unique.
 This is perhaps the most popular crossbred dog breed in the world and it continues to become more and more sought after.

 This breed is docile and really easy to work with.
-You can handle them even if you have never raised a dog before because they are extremely obedient.
+Goldendoodles are great even if you have never raised a dog before because they are extremely obedient.
 They tend to be medium to large dogs, but there are some miniature Goldendoodle breeds out there as well.
 They are super smart and very lovable dogs.
 This long-haired dog is also a hypoallergenic dog that sheds very little.

 Goldendoodles make ideal family dogs but they also do well as working dogs.
-They are common for therapy and service dogs because of their intelligence and steady temperament.
+They are commonly utilized as therapy and service dogs because of their intelligence and steady temperament.
 In addition, the Goldendoodle is also very loyal, a popular trait from the Golden Retriever.

 The Goldendoodle was first bred around 1990, but they have become more and more popular over the years as they are discovered by families in need of a smart, hypoallergenic breed.

 Cockapoo vs Goldendoodle: Size